martioalanshori/martioalanshori/README.md

 ## Hi there, I'm Martio 👋

 ### 👨🏻‍💻 &nbsp;About Me
-Once a front-end wizard waving my CSS wand, now I've turned into a back-end sorcerer, casting spells in Golang.
-When I'm not busy conjuring up APIs, you can find me dreaming about the next big tech breakthrough, or diving deep into the pages of a good book.
-Always up for a chat about code, the perfect brew of coffee, or the enigmatic mysteries of the universe.
-And remember, I code, therefore I am... usually in need of more coffee. ☕😄
+As a front-end developer, I spend my days weaving together stunning visuals and seamless functionality, and my evenings are dedicated to sketching out my next big design concept.
+I thrive on collaboration and love bouncing ideas off fellow tech enthusiasts.
+Outside of coding, I’m a board game aficionado and enjoy hosting game nights with friends.
+If you’re ever in need of a gaming partner or want to chat about the latest design trends, I’m your person! 🎮😁

-#### Lets connected with me
+#### Feel free to connect with me!
 <a href="https://www.linkedin.com/in/martioalanshori/"><img src="https://img.shields.io/badge/Linkedin-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a>
 <a href="mailto:martioalanshori@gmail.com"><img src="https://img.shields.io/badge/-Email-D14836?style=flat&logo=Gmail&logoColor=white"/></a>
 <a href="https://www.instagram.com/martioo19/"><img src="https://img.shields.io/badge/-Instagram-E4405F?style=flat&logo=Instagram&logoColor=white"/></a>